Abdelhamid-Younes/docker_mini_project/README.md

 ## Introduction
 This project aims to demonstrate how Docker can enhance the deployment process, improve scalability, and ensure high availability for POZOS, an IT company located in France that develops software for high schools.
-The goal of this practice exam is to assess your ability to manage a Docker infrastructure, focusing on the following areas:
+The goal of this practice exam is to assess my ability to manage a Docker infrastructure, focusing on the following areas:
 - improve an existed application deployment process
 - versioning your infrastructure release
 - address best practice when implementing docker infrastructure